Ozodbekk1/gravity-landing-ts/README.md

-This landing page just test of Tailwind css v 4.0 with several pacage and UI.
+This landing page just test of Tailwind css v 4.0 with several package and UI.